More

 What is Software Metering?

-Software metering is a key feature for IT teams looking to gain better control over and track software usage and licensing costs.
-At its core, software metering offers visibility into how and when software applications are being used across the organization.
+At its core, it offers visibility into how and when software applications are being used across the organization.
 By examining these usage patterns, IT administrators can ensure software licenses are allocated efficiently, avoiding unnecessary renewals or upgrades.

 This feature allows IT teams to track the usage of software applications and helps them make informed decisions about whether to continue with existing subscriptions or invest in new ones.
 Software needs to be metered to optimize license management, organizations can reduce software-related expenses while ensuring compliance with corporate policies and system requirements.